code-BLAK/1koder/README.md

 - **SQL**: Understanding of database management systems.

 ## Collaboration
 💞️ I’m willing to learn and collaborate on projects.
-If you have available opportunities, I’m open to contributing for free.
+If you have available opportunities, I’m open to contributions.

 ## Contact
 📫 You can reach me via email at aderohunbi.a@gmail.com or on WhatsApp at +2347081199321.